ovhk/DigitalFilm/README.md

 ## The screen

-This type of screen is usually dedicated for resin 3D printers.
+This type of screen is usually dedicated for resin 3D printers with UV light.
 These tests are made with a 10.3", 8K (7680 x 4320) monochrome from <a href="https://wisecocodisplay.com/">Wisecoco</a>.
 The datasheet is <a href="DisplayDatasheets/TOP103MONO8K01A  10.3 inch 黑白屏.pdf">here</a>.

+Why transparent?
+Just because it's acctually the way to have a small screen with very high resolution.

 <img src="/img/labo4.jpg" width="300">